palikar/blog-hugo-files/content/projects/cpp_tips.md

 _Note:_ Use your header for only for declaration when possible.
 Also `= defualt` is <span class="underline">implementation</span> so put in the `.cpp` file, not in the header.
 If in this case you did that in the header file, the compiler would not how to generate the move constructor and the move assignment operator as implementation of the calls is <span class="underline">not</span> in the header.
 In the header the `struct Impl` is incomplete and `*impl` is pointer to incomplete type so the compiler could not deal with that. <br /> The compiler happily generates the move constructors for us as the default implementation is exactly the thing we want.
 Just perform _move_ on the implementation.
 The default copy constructors however would only perform shallow copy of the object so we have to write them ourselves. <br /> The detractor is also the default one because we have no code to put in it.
 The `unique_ptr` automatically deletes its contents once it is destroyed.

-### `std::forward` and `std::move` are quite interesting. {#std-forward-and-std-move-are-quite-interesting-dot}
+### std::forward and std::move are quite interesting. {#std-forward-and-std-move-are-quite-interesting-dot}

-<a id="org6b96aa2"></a> Ok, hopefully by now you at least have heard of **move semantics**.
+<a id="org3c1977d"></a> Ok, hopefully by now you at least have heard of **move semantics**.
 Inevitably you've also probably seen `std::move()` and `std::forward<T>()` used in some weird way and wondered "What the hell is happening here?".
 First thing to understand about hose functions - they are functions that don't do much in run-time.
 They don't generate code.
 The don't "move".
 At their core, those functions are casts.
 They cast _rvalue_ object to _lvalue_ ones.
-Refer to one of the [intro sections](#org0d5c157) for more information about what are those.
+Refer to one of the [intro sections](#orgacb9fa7) for more information about what are those.
 The difference between `std::move()` and `std::forward<T>()` is that they perform the cast under different conditions. `std::move()` performs it always with no conditions. `std::forward<T>()` casts to revalue only if a certain conditions is met - if the argument is bind to rvalue. <br /> Yes, it is well known and by this point accepted fact that `std::move()` has confusing AF name but... just roll with it and it will grow on you. `std::move()` doesn't actually move anything. `std::move()` merely makes an object eligible for moving.
 This is no guarnatee however that an object will be moved from.
 Consider this:

 ```c++
 class Anotation